A248/LibertyBans/docs/Comparison-to-LiteBans.md

 For offline players, LiteBans's permission checking depends on Vault on single servers.
 Without a Vault-compatible permissions plugin, the feature breaks silently for offline players.

 LibertyBans' exemption feature will never break silently.
-However, this imposes greater requirements.
-LibertyBans requires the installation of a supported exemption provider - currently LuckPerms or Vault.
+However, it requires the installation of a supported exemption provider - currently LuckPerms or Vault.
 Without an exemption provider, the feature is entirely unavailable.

 ### Importing From Other Plugins